preethimaran/Poem-Generator-using-Transformer/README.md

 - **Training**: Model was fine-tuned on the poetry dataset.

 ## Observations
 - The model is not able to learn custom tags like [TITLE], [POEM] amd [TAGS] effectively.
-Better performance observed when only poems were fed into it
+Better performance observed when only poems were fed into it.

+## Results

+## Skills Demonstarted
+- NLP
+- Transformer
+- LLM
+- Finetuning on custom dataset
+- Training and checkpointing
+- Text generation pipeline